-A valid trust deed must demonstrate the intention of the settlor to set up a trust.
+A valid trust deed must demonstrate the intention to set up a trust.
 And in doing so, defines the trust property (assets to be placed in trust), appoints trustees, identifies beneficiaries, and specifies terms that the trustees should follow.

 To be accurate, a trust instrument mustn’t always be a document—it can often be created through an individual’s will, or by law.

 It could also be a spoken declaration, where the settlor establishes an intention verbally.
 However, spoken declarations are not as effective as documents in constituting trusts, as they have a high tendency of causing legal misunderstanding, conflict, and wrangling.

 Fiduciary Duty refers to the obligation of the trustees to manage the trust is such a way that maximum potential gain accrues to the trust’s beneficiaries at all times.

 In scenarios where interests of the trustee and those of the beneficiaries are at odds, a widely accepted next course of action is to consult another trustee.
 This underscores why it is important for a settlor to appoint at least two trustees.

 In trust law, appointment carries several meanings.
 It could refer to:

 - the act of selecting a trustee; 'to appoint a trustee'